| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 revolutionary analog rotary controller allowed for precise control that

+other games wished they had.
 Kudos go to Dave Theurer, the mastermind behind the masterpiece,

 and a special thanks goes to Jeff Minter (affectionately known as